 Moses Ndiche, a farmer from Khanganya Village, Linthipe EPA in Malawi.

-German Luca, manages an Africa RISING mother site farmer in Mtila Village, Mtubwi EPA, Machinga District.
-On the mother trial site that he is managing, there are ongoing trials by the project on soil and water management conservation as well as proper nutrient management techniques like maize – legume rotations.
+German Luca, manages an Africa RISING mother site in Mtila Village, Mtubwi EPA, Machinga District.
+On the mother trial site, there are ongoing experiments by the project on soil and water conservation as well as proper nutrient management techniques like maize–legume rotations.

-Moses and German are just a small representative of how valuable and central the mother trial sites have become to farmers in the communities where Africa RISING work is ongoing.
+Moses and German are just two examples of how valuable and central the mother trial sites have become to farmers in the communities where Africa RISING work is ongoing.

 Tackling the legume seed dilemma

-Obtaining viable legume seed is still a major challenge faced by most farmers in Malawi.
-When farmers buy seed from agro-dealers the germination rate on some occasions is as low as 30%.
+Obtaining good quality legume seed is still a major challenge faced by most farmers in Malawi.
+For example when farmers buy seed from agro-dealers the germination rate on some instances is as low as 30%.
 The Africa RISING project therefore sought to provide viable and sustainable alternatives for farmers to overcome this challenge by training some of the farmers as seed multipliers.

-Africa RISING Project target is to ensure that 250,000 smallholder farmers have access to improved legume varieties and seed as well as are using improved soil management and agronomy for enhanced resilience as well as production.
+Africa RISING Project target is to ensure that 250,000 smallholder farmers have access to seed of improved legume varieties and are using appropriate agronomic practices for enhanced resilience and production.
 This target will be achieved in collaboration with the INVC Bridging Activity and other Feed the Future funded projects working in the same districts and beyond.

-Charles Kuyenda from Linthipe EPA, Malawi is among 10 farmers in the EPA, who are working within the Africa RISING Project as soybean seed multipliers.
+Charles Kuyenda from Linthipe EPA is among 10 farmers in the EPA, who are working within the Africa RISING Project as soybean seed multipliers.

-This is Charles Kuyenda's first season of seed multiplication and he is very excited to be doing seed multiplication.
+This is Charles Kuyenda's first season of seed multiplication and he is very excited about it.
 His farm is 0.25 hectares.
 He has other fields where he planted maize and groundnut in intercrops and as sole stands, something else that he picked from the mother site.
-Being involved in the project for the past 1 year now, Charles has learnt how to correctly set up ridges in his farm.
-For example, last season he had 63 ridges only on his farm, but after visiting the mother site and learning by working with Africa RISING researcher there, he has now increased the ridges to 91 after realizing that this ensured better moisture conservation and crop density.
+Being involved in the project for the past 1 year now, Charles has learnt how to correctly set up ridges.
+For example, last season he had 63 ridges only on his farm, but after visiting the mother site and learning by working with Africa RISING researchers there, he has now increased the ridges to 91 after realizing that this ensured better moisture conservation and crop density.

-Sylvia Luwonde is one of the 60 groundnut seed multipliers under the Africa RISING project in Ntubwi EPA, Machinga District.
-The project offered her 10 Kgs of groundnut seed for multiplication in her farm.
+Sylvia Luwonde is one of the 60 groundnut seed multipliers under the Africa RISING Project in Ntubwi EPA, Machinga District.
+The project offered her 10 kg of groundnut seed for multiplication.

-Sheila Magaleta, a mother of 3 is a member of another of the farming groups that works with the INVC Bridging Activity Project - Njomole Chapter Farmers Association.
+Sheila Magaleta, a mother of three, is a member of another farming groups that works with the Bridging Project - Njomole Chapter Farmers Association.
 The association has 1,000 members.

-As part of the group, Sheila has been involved with the project for the past 3 years.
-And she acknowledges to have learnt a lot!
+As part of the group, Sheila has been involved in the project for the past three years.
+She acknowledges to have learnt a lot!
 For example, she neither knew about double row planting nor the spacing between rows.
 She would just grow her soybean without following any particular best practice.
-She has now been trained on spacing (75 cm between rows), double row planting and effective maize-legume rotation, as a result she confirms to have seen the productivity of her farm go up!
+She has now been trained on spacing (75 cm between rows), double row planting and effective maize-legume rotation.
+As a result, she confirms to have seen the productivity of her farm go up!
 She also now gets more income that she uses to pay for her children’s education as well as buy other farm inputs like fertilizer for her maize.

-One of the most significant benefits she derives from the project has been from the collective marketing option for their soybean produce implemented by ACE and CADECOM within the INVC Bridging project.
-Working in a group really helps calm her anxieties as a farmer, because they coach each other and they also learn from each other.
-They also get to sell their products together so she feels secure as part of a group.
+One of the most significant benefits she derives from the project has been from the collective marketing option for their soybean produce implemented by ACE and CADECOM within the INVC Bridging Project.
+Working in a group really helps calm her anxieties as a farmer, because they coach and learn from each other.
+They also get to sell their produce together so she feels secure as part of a group.

-Sheila wishes that there was a value addition component within the project where they can be trained on processing of soya milk or soya oils.
+Sheila wishes that there was a value addition component within the project where they can be trained on processing of soya into milk or oil.